TwisterMc/wp-delete-post-images/README.md

 # Delete Attached Media on Post Deletion

-When a post is permanently deleted (from the Trash), this plugin also deletes any media attached to that post—provided those files are not used anywhere else on the site.
+When a post is permanently deleted (either by clicking "Delete Permanently" or emptying the Trash), this plugin also deletes any media attached to that post—provided those files are not used anywhere else on the site.

 ## Features